LaberLogic/BuildIT/docs/architecture/07_deployment_view.md

 - Low latency and fast content delivery via Edge CDN for the frontend.
 - Simplified beta infrastructure reduces costs and complexity, enabling quick iterations.
-- Kubernetes-based production deployment ensures high availability, horizontal scalability, and zero-downtime deployments.
+- Kubernetes-based production deployment ensures high availability, horizontal scalability, and zero-downtime deployments if needed in later .
 - Managed or orchestrated database ensures data durability and backup capabilities.

 **Mapping of Building Blocks to Infrastructure**